 What are your inspirations?

 Who are your clients?
-Have you done art shows?
+Have you done many art shows?

 What is your next series?
 Which series are you the most proud of?